-Remember that you can convert Virgin points directly into IHG and Hilton points
+You can convert Virgin Points directly into IHG and Hilton points

 In general, you are getting better value than converting your Virgin Atlantic points to IHG Rewards Club points (at a 1:1 ratio) or to Hilton Honors (at a 2:3 ratio).
 Click through to see the details of those deals.

 You get around 0.45p – 0.5p per point via that route.
 I value an IHG point at 0.4p and a Hilton point at 0.33p (so 0.5p per point at 2:3).
 You are restricted by what availability is offered for reward nights but both chains are generally good.
 Note that these points transfers do NOT count towards elite status with IHG or Hilton.

 One factor to consider is that you will NOT receive any status benefits on hotel stays booked via the Kaligo.com / Virgin portal.
 You would receive status benefits on IHG Rewards Club and Hilton Honors redemptions.

 Whether using your Virgin points for a hotel room via Kaligo.com is a good deal is a personal decision.
 You should get better value – as always – by using your miles for a flight.

 It is certainly not worth converting Tesco Clubcard vouchers to Virgin Flying Club points purely to redeem them this way.
 1p of Tesco Clubcard points gets you 2.5 Virgin points which would only get you 1p – 1.5p of hotel room.
 It is far better to use your Clubcard points for Hotels.com credit at a 1:3 ratio, so every 1p of Clubcard points gets you 3p of Hotels.com voucher.